bevyengine/rfcs/rfcs/48-diverse-defaults.md

 ## User-facing explanation

-Where there used to just be `DefaultPlugins` and `MiniminalPlugins` there will now be many different `DefaultPlugins` a user can choose from that exist for many common categories of bevy applications.

 Bevy now provides you a number of convenient `PluginGroups` to help you get your application started with sensible defaults for your use case.
 The current list is:

 - `MinimalPlugins`: The very basic internal structure required to ensure things like `Time` function properly.